wp-plugins/flash-album-gallery/readme.txt

 = When I try to activate the plugin I get the message : "Plugin could not be activated because it triggered a fatal error." =

 This problem could happened if you have a low memory_limit in your php environment and a lot of plugins installed.
-For a simple test deactivate all other plugins and try then to activate GRAND FlAGallery again.
+For a simple test deactivate all other plugins and try then to activate Grand Flagallery again.
 Please check also if you have a minimum memory_limit of 16Mbyte (as much as possible).

 = I get the message "Fatal error: Allowed memory size of xxx bytes exhausted" or get the "Error: Exceed Memory limit.".
 What does this means? =